The Brezniak-Rodman Funeral Home was founded in 1992 in Newton, Massachusetts by David Brezniak and George Rodman.

 BRIAN E. FALVEY

 We are pleased to welcome Brian E. Falvey to the staff of Brezniak Rodman Funeral Directors as a licensed funeral director and our location manager in 2013.
 Brian earned his B.A. degree in Public Administration and Economics from Stonehill College in 1989 and his A.S. degree in Funeral Service Education from the New England Institute at Mt.
-Ida College, Brian brings over 25 years of experience serving Jewish families throughout the Boston area to our staff.
+Ida College in 1991.
+He brings over 25 years of experience serving Jewish families throughout the Boston area to our staff.
 Brian began his career with Torf Funeral Service in Chelsea and went on to help families in their time of need on Cape Cod, the South Shore, and most recently in the Metro West area, earning the respect of the area clergy as well as grateful families he has worked with.
 A resident of Dedham, he has always played an active role in the community serving on the Dedham Planning Board, the Dedham Council on Aging, the Dedham Capital Expenditures Committee, and as a Commissioner of the Endicott Estate.
 He also served on the Town of Provincetown Zoning Board of Appeals.
 Brian was an active supporter of the development of New Bridge on the Charles in Dedham from its infancy to the magnificent complex it has become.
 He is a member of the Stonehill College Alumni Association, the Society in Dedham for Apprehending Horse Thieves, the Greater Boston Business Council, the Provincetown Yacht Club, and Equinox Health Club in Chestnut Hill.
 Brian enjoys running, boating, gardening, following Boston sports, and spending relaxation time at his historic home on Cape Cod.
 “My desire is to exceed each family’s expectation in guiding them through what is probably the most difficult time in their life.”